iron-io/heroku-iron-celery-demo/tutorial.md

 Creating a web interface using Flask is fairly trivial.
 We're going to use [Twitter's Bootstrap](http://twitter.github.com/bootstrap) for our interface, but the only part that really matters is that a POST request get sent to `/queue` with a `url` field set to the URL that should be downloaded.

 First, you're going to create some templates.
 You can find these in our [Github repo for this tutorial](https://github.com/paddyforan/heroku-iron-celery-demo/tree/master/templates).
-We need one page to display the results of our task, and one page that users can enter a URL on to start a task.
+We need one page to display the results of our task, one page that displays while the task is processing, and one page that users can enter a URL on to start a task.

 Our templates use some static files, as well.
 [You can find those in our Github repo, too.](https://github.com/paddyforan/heroku-iron-celery-demo/tree/master/static)